LoopKit/looptips/docs/settings/adjust.md

 ## Troubleshooting before a change

 The most common reason that people decide it may be time to adjust their settings is when previously great blood glucose control suddenly becomes elusive.
 What worked yesterday is no longer working today.
+Because of course, as soon as you test and dial-in all those settings, diabetes will throw you a curve ball and change your insulin needs.
+That's the way it works.
+It's not just YDMV (your diabetes may vary), it's actually YDWV (your diabetes will vary).

 Before considering a change to your settings, the usual laundry list of possible other causes should be explored.